Assistant Professor in Accounting at Syracuse University

-Sebastian A. Tideman is a Lecturer in Finance and Accounting at the University of Exeter Business School.
-His research focuses on the analysis of non- and semi-structured reporting data in the intersection of financial accounting, gender, and Environmental, Social, and Governance (ESG) issues.
-More specifically, some of his projects conduct textual analysis of earnings conference calls (e.g., on analyst’s questioning behavior) and corporate sustainability reports.
-He also investigates the structure of financial (e.g., disaggregation of financial statements) and non-financial disclosures (e.g., CSR and human rights disclosures).
+Sebastian A. Tideman is an Assistant Professor in Accounting at Syracuse University, United States.
+His research focuses on analyzing non- and semi-structured reporting data in the intersection of financial accounting, gender, and Environmental, Social, and Governance (ESG) issues.
+More specifically, some of his projects conduct textual analysis of earnings conference calls (e.g., on analysts’ questioning behavior) and corporate sustainability reports.
+He usually takes an interdisciplinary approach to explore issues in accounting and finance that uses theories from journalism, political science, and psychology research.